APAFbioinformatics/PloGO2_R_Package/README.md

 BiocManager::install("GO.db")

+### Next install PloGO2

-### install PloGO2_0.99.0.zip in R using install packages from local file
+From within R install from zipfile, using the file PloGO2_0.99.0.zip

+### Testing

-### testing script can be found in the package folder script/plog2_script.R
+The example script for testing can be found in the package folder script/plog2_script.R

-### Optional - only needed for using WGCNA workflow
+### Optional - use with the WGCNA workflow

 BiocManager::install("impute")

 BiocManager::install("preprocessCore")

 install.packages('WGCNA')

-### testing script can be run using
+### Test the WGCNA workflow
 source(file.path(system.file("script", 	package="PloGO2"), "WGCNA_proteomics.R"))